autotunafish/rusty-zechub/README.md

 * Output a random seed phrase
 * Working with Zebrad
   * Extract ZEC supply using Zebrad
+  * Exctract ZEC supply at any given block
   * Extract size of Zebra node on disk
   * Output current mempool with details
   * View transaction details given any txid